Clock signal: Single-phase clock

-Most modern synchronous circuits use only a "single phase clock" – in other words, all clock signals are (effectively) transmitted on a single wire.
+Most modern synchronous circuits use only a single-phase clock – in other words, all clock signals are (effectively) transmitted on a single wire.

 Two-phase clock

-In synchronous circuits, a "two-phase clock" refers to clock signals distributed on two wires, each with non-overlapping pulses.
-Traditionally one wire is called "phase 1" or "φ1" (phi1), the other wire carries the "phase 2" or "φ2" signal.
+In synchronous circuits, a two-phase clock refers to clock signals distributed on two wires, each with non-overlapping pulses.
+Traditionally, one wire is called phase 1 or φ1 (phi1), and the other wire carries the phase 2 or φ2 signal.
 Because the two phases are guaranteed non-overlapping, gated latches rather than edge-triggered flip-flops can be used to store state information so long as the inputs to latches on one phase only depend on outputs from latches on the other phase.
-Since a gated latch uses only four gates versus six gates for an edge-triggered flip-flop, a two phase clock can lead to a design with a smaller overall gate count but usually at some penalty in design difficulty and performance.
+Since a gated latch uses only four gates versus six gates for an edge-triggered flip-flop, a two-phase clock can lead to a design with a smaller overall gate count, but usually at some penalty in design difficulty and performance.

 Metal oxide semiconductor (MOS) ICs typically used dual clock signals (a two-phase clock) in the 1970s.
 These were generated externally for both the Motorola 6800 and Intel 8080 microprocessors.
 The next generation of microprocessors incorporated the clock generation on chip.
 The 8080 uses a 2 MHz clock but the processing throughput is similar to the 1 MHz 6800.
 The 8080 requires more clock cycles to execute a processor instruction.
 Due to their dynamic logic, the 6800 has a minimum clock rate of 100 kHz and the 8080 has a minimum clock rate of 500 kHz.
 Higher speed versions of both microprocessors were released by 1976.

 The 6501 requires an external 2-phase clock generator.
-The MOS Technology 6502 uses the same 2-phase logic internally, but also includes a 2-phase clock generator on-chip, so it only needs a single phase clock input, simplifying system design.
+The MOS Technology 6502 uses the same 2-phase logic internally, but also includes a 2-phase clock generator on-chip, so it only needs a single-phase clock input, simplifying system design.

 4-phase clock

 Some early integrated circuits use four-phase logic, requiring a four-phase clock input consisting of four separate, non-overlapping clock signals.
 This was particularly common among early microprocessors such as the National Semiconductor IMP-16, Texas Instruments TMS9900, and the Western Digital MCP-1600 chipset used in the DEC LSI-11.

-Four phase clocks have only rarely been used in newer CMOS processors such as the DEC WRL MultiTitan microprocessor. and in Intrinsity's Fast14 technology.
+Four-phase clocks have only rarely been used in newer CMOS processors such as the DEC WRL MultiTitan microprocessor. and in Intrinsity's Fast14 technology.
 Most modern microprocessors and microcontrollers use a single-phase clock.